ux-at-icfnext/cwig/pages/templates/subtopics.md

 Accordion Title
 Section Title - h2 - content: "Related Topics"

-The link [card](/card) is dynamically created from tags that are applied to topcs pages.
+The [card mosaic pattern](/card-mosaic) - minimum of 3 maximum of 9 is dynamically created from tags that are applied to topcs pages.
 Page title, short description, and url are used from the target page to create the links.